sergiopichardo/sergiopichardo/README.md

 ## Hi, I'm Sergio 👋.
 I'm a full-stack software engineer who's passionate about solving problems with code.

-I'm currently working as a Software Engineer at an awesome stealth‑mode startup with some great people!
+I'm currently working as a Software/Cloud Engineer at an awesome stealth‑mode startup!

 Previously, I was part of the team at Last Call Media, where I worked on Generative AI solutions using TypeScript, Python, Lex, and Amazon Bedrock.